 A large wire cage is best, especially one with horizontal bars that allow the rat to climb on the sides.
 A tall cage with ramps and platforms is ideal for providing room for multiple rats.
 As a minimum, a cage with 12 by 24 inches (2 square feet) of floor space is okay for two smaller rats as long as the cage is tall and you provide shelves and/or hammocks for extra space.
 However, larger is always better.
 Large aquariums are okay too, though they do not provide good ventilation and must be cleaned more often.

-Avoid cages with wire flooring as spending time on wire flooring has been linked to bumblefoot.
-Many cages have wire balconies and shelves which are not ideal.
-However, you can modify wire balconies by covering them with a thin sheet of wood or other solid material (fixed to the cage with wire ties).
-Also look for wire that is a fine grid (1/2 inch by 1/2 inch maximum).
-Your best bet is to find cages that have plastic or wood shelving, or you can modify cages using melamine covered boards to make your own shelves which are easy to clean.
-Many enterprising rat owners have built their own large cages.
-See the Dapper Rat's Grotto and their pages of ideas for inspiration.
+Avoid cages with wire flooring; spending time on wire flooring has been linked to bumblefoot.
+Many cages with wire balconies and shelves are not ideal.
+If needed, you can modify wire balconies by covering them with a thin sheet of wood, melamine, or other easy to clean solid material (fixed to the cage with wire ties).
+If the cage does have wire, make sure it is a fine grid (1/2 inch by 1/2 inch maximum) wire.

-Provide a nest box which can be store-bought or home made.
+Provide your pet rat a nest box, either store-bought or homemade.
 A cardboard box makes a perfectly acceptable nest box, although it may need to be replaced often.
 Other possibilities include a flowerpot or jar turned on its side, or a section of PVC drain pipe (perhaps cover one end).
-Store box boxes are good too, but keep in mind that wooden ones can be hard to clean if they get urine on them, and the plastic ones might get chewed up fairly quickly.
+Store bought boxes are good too, but keep in mind that wooden ones can be hard to clean if they get urine on them and the plastic ones might get chewed up fairly quickly.

 Toys and Accessories

-Rats love to climb and will make good use of ladders, ropes, hammocks, tunnels and platforms.
-Provide toys as well - blocks of wood for chewing, cardboard tubes and toys designed for ferrets or parrots are good choices.
-Look for rope and wood toys as many plastic toys can't stand up to chewing by a determined rat.
-Simple items like large cardboard mailing tubes, crumpled paper, paper bags and cardboard boxes can also make wonderful toys.
+Rats love to climb and will make good use of ladders, ropes, hammocks, tunnels, and platforms.
+Provide toys like blocks of wood for chewing, cardboard tubes, and toys designed for ferrets or parrots are good choices.
+Look for rope and wood toys since many plastic toys can't stand up to chewing by a determined rat.
+Simple items like large cardboard mailing tubes, crumpled paper, paper bags, and cardboard boxes can also make wonderful homemade rat toys.
 Rats are very intelligent and need to be challenged, so rotate the toys on a regular basis to avoid boredom.
-For more ideas, see "Homemade Rat Toys" and "Top Rat Toys Online."

 Some rats like to run on exercise wheels (and some will never try!), but the wire type commonly found in pet stores isn't very safe for rats as their feet or tail can get caught in the rungs or the supports on which the wheel is suspended.
-A solid surface wheel like the Wodent Wheel, is preferable.
+A solid surface wheel is preferable.

-The cage should ideally be placed in a relatively quiet place but still near the social activity in the home.
+Ideally, the cage should be placed in a relatively quiet place but still near the social activity in the home.
 Rats are nocturnal so keep their space fairly quiet during the day.
 Placing the cage on a table or stand will help the rats feel more secure.
 Avoid direct sunlight or drafty spots.
-Also limit access to the cage by other household pets, as a rat will feel threatened by a hovering cat or dog.
+Limit access to the cage by other household pets; a rat will feel threatened by a hovering cat or dog.

-Try small amounts of fruits and vegetables, whole grain pastas and bread, brown rice, yogurt, and occasionally low fat cooked meat, mealworms, cheese, seeds and nuts.
-In addition, treats such as dog biscuits can be given.
-It is important to keep rats on a high fiber and low fat diet, so limit higher fat foods such as cheese, seeds and nuts.
-Rats have a bit of a sweet tooth, but resist the temptation to feed sugary foods or junk food, including chocolate.
-More information on what to feed and what to avoid can be found in "Feeding Pet Rats."
+Try feeding your pet rats small amounts of fruits and vegetables, whole grain pasta and bread, brown rice, yogurt, and occasionally low-fat cooked meat, mealworms, cheese, seeds, and nuts.
+In addition, treats such as dog biscuits can be given to your pet rat.
+It is important to keep rats on a high fiber and low-fat diet, so limit higher fat foods such as cheese, seeds, and nuts.
+Rats have a bit of a sweet tooth but resist the temptation to feed sugary foods or junk food, including chocolate.

 Playtime Outside the Cage

 Beyond the basics of food and housing, rats do not require much else except your attention and time outside of the cage.
-Make sure that their play area outside the cage is rat-proofed since rats will chew on just about anything they can get their teeth on.
+Their play area outside the cage needs to be rat-proofed since rats will chew on just about anything they can get their teeth on.
 Most importantly, ensure that electrical wires are out or reach or encased in plastic tubing.
-Also check that rats cannot access anything that is toxic, including poisonous plants.
+Check that the rat cannot access anything that is toxic, including poisonous plants.
 Keep anything out of reach that you don't want your rats to chew.
 Rats also tend to scent mark as they roam, leaving little drops of urine.
-The odor is not offensive, but you may want to cover furniture with a throw while they are out.
+The odor is not offensive, but you may want to cover furniture with a throw while they are out of the cage.
 They will also do this to their owners, so be prepared!